2015 Argentine general election: General election

-These candidates received at least 1.5% of valid votes and passed to the general election.
+Six candidates received at least 1.5% of the vote in the primary elections and were able to contest the general election.

 Cambiemos

 Mauricio Macri, from the Republican Proposal, was the mayor of Buenos Aires city.
 Many smaller parties had created a coalition the previous year, the Broad Front UNEN.
 Elisa Carrió of the Civic Coalition left it to join Macri.
 An internal congress of the Radical Civic Union decided to do so as well, and proposing Ernesto Sanz as their precandidate.
 UNEN was thus disbanded, and the three candidates ran for the coalition Cambiemos.
 Margarita Stolbizer refused to join the coalition with Macri, and ran in a separate party instead.

 Front for Victory

 Initially, the FPV had several pre-candidates to the presidency, but only Daniel Scioli and Florencio Randazzo had a good reception in the opinion polls.
 Scioli was resisted by factions of the party that did not consider him truly loyal to Kirchner.
 All the minor candidates resigned when Kirchner asked them to do so.
 Randazzo resigned as well some weeks before the primary elections, leaving Scioli as the sole precandidate of the FPV.
 Randazzo did not accept to run for governor of the Buenos Aires province, which had primary elections between minister Aníbal Fernández and Julián Domínguez.
 Fernández won the local primary elections.